How do you choose a laptop from the hundreds on the market? Here are our top 10 tips.

 To get an idea of exactly what it is you’re looking for in a screen, it pays to go into a store and try a few out.
 Your eyesight and working preferences will decide what sort of screen you go for.

-3. Form factor
+3. Decide a form factor

 Most laptops still offer a traditional clam-type design, with a screen that folds down onto the keyboard and touchpad.
 There are a few that buck the trend, however.
 Some laptops keep the traditional shape but add a touchscreen, which can be fun for creative tasks such as drawing or making music.
 Others have a touchscreen that can fold back behind the keyboard, turning the laptop into a tablet — these are typically called 2-in-1s.